 Preparing opportunity datasets¶

 To measure access to spatially distributed opportunities (e.g. jobs, people, schools), you will need to ensure at least one opportunity dataset has been added to your project.
-To add or manage opportunity datasets, click this icon on the sidebar:
+To add or manage opportunity datasets, click the grid icon on the sidebar:

 Upload a new opportunity dataset

-If you are uploading a shapefile, it should not be zipped.
-Select all of the files in the Shapefile when uploading (at the very least,
+Shapefiles should not be zipped; select all of the files in the Shapefile when uploading (at the very least,

 .prj).
 How you select multiple files depends on your browser and operating system, but generally will involve shift-clicking, control-clicking or command-clicking.